AlexEnrique/aiqfav/README.md

 > - add a production Redis
 > - add a production build stage to Docker file
 > - build and push the Docker image to a registry
+> - Add CORS middleware to the API
+> - Improve observability (e.g. metrics, traces with OTEL, etc.)

 ## Dependencies